SorensenUCSC/CSE113-wi2024/overview.md

 ## Using AI Tools

-We are in an exciting time for AI.
-You have surely seen tools such as Github co-pilot and ChatGPT.
+We are in an exciting time for AI, especially for tools like Github co-pilot and LLMs (e.g., ChatGPT).
 These tools have incredible potential and they are improving every day.

 However, the educational community has not had sufficient time to understand the impact they will have on learning objectives.
 This class has been designed to be taken *without* the use of AI tools.
-If you use them for your assignments (or especially tests), it will be considered academic misconduct.
-To be clear: it is not acceptable to use the tools and modify the AI output.
-Just do not use the tools at all when doing coursework for this class.

-For those of you who are interested in exploring such tools, I will provide the following option to you (only for the homeworks):

-*after* you have completed the assignment, you can use the AI tools to see how they could help solve the problem.
-Please submit a non-AI version of the assignment first.
-Afterwards, try to use the AI tools.
-Write several paragraphs explaining how you approached the tools, what prompts you used, what the tools suggested, and if the tools were correct or incorrect.

-Submitting this extra report can provide up to 5 points extra credit (not to exceed 100%) on each homework assignment.
-There is no rubric for the extra credit and points will be given at our discretion.
+For this class, they are not allowed to be used.
+If we suspect abuse, then we may implement random audits of assignments, where you will be asked to explain your implementation in detail.

+If you are interested in seeing how these tools can help with parallel programming, please feel free to use them *after* you have submitted a non-AI version of the homework.
+We would be very interested in hearing about your experience, e.g., as a piazza post.

 ## Acknowledgements